-Looking for more ways to earn income from your investments in case the market turns south again like it did in the fourth quarter of 2018?
+Looking for more ways to earn income from your investments now that the market is starting to show signs of weakness again?
 Try investing in a business development company.

 Business development companies (a.k.a.
 BDCs) are similar to venture capital funds, except that they are publicly traded on stock exchanges so that anyone—not just millionaires—can invest in them.
 They provide financing to small- and mid-size companies that are often underserved by banks and other traditional lenders.
 Often this financing includes “mezzanine loans” that pay high interest rates and come with or can be converted into equity in the target company.